PFTL/website/content/blog/08_intro_to_classes.rst

     >>> print(me.get_name())
     J.J.R.T.

 However, there is also another approach to avoid the error.
-You could simply run the ``__init__`` method of the parent class (i.e. the base class), you need to add the follwing:
+You could simply run the ``__init__`` method of the parent class (i.e. the base class), you need to add the following:

 .. code-block:: python